Staying power of Virginia’s ‘blue wave’ at stake on Nov. 3

 REDISTRICTING BALLOT INITIATIVE

-Voters will also decide a referendum that puts next year’s redistricting in Virginia in the hands of a bipartisan commission.
+Voters will also decide a referendum that would put next year’s redistricting in Virginia in the hands of a bipartisan commission.

 If successful, the commission of citizens and legislators will redraw the state’s congressional and General Assembly districts to conform with the 2020 Census.